emmacadavra/code-breaker/README.md

 #### **Instructions**

-Atop the instructions page, there is a banner graphic that features the name of the game, and a different sword that is similarly coloured to the main logo sword, and acts as a divider.
-This is detailed further in a later section.
+Atop the instructions page, there is a banner graphic that features the name of the game, and a different sword that is similarly coloured to the main logo sword, and acts as a visual reminder to the user what they are playing, and creates a sense of familiarity.

 This is what the player will see if they press '2' to read the instructions before playing the game: